AlexErdei73/physics-engine/README.md

 12. Run it again the same way like under point 8.
 The two pendulums are not hanging perfectly synchronously.
 13. Press the **Stop** button then tick the **Results** checkbox
-14. New surface appears where navigate to the point with index 1 then choose the x position and tick the **Added to graphs** checkbox
+14. A new surface appears where you navigate to the point with index 1 then choose the x position and tick the **Added to graphs** checkbox
 15. Do the same like you did under the point 14, but this time with the point with index 2
 16. Press the **switch back** button to make this surface close